Skip to main content

 If you drive a new vehicle, you know that it loses value the moment you drive it off the lot.
 If you were to get into an accident within the first few months of owning the vehicle, you would only receive the vehicle's depreciated value without it.
 This alone makes it worth adding.

-What does insurance replacement value mean?
+What does car insurance replacement value mean?

 Replacement value, often used interchangeably with replacement cost, determines how much money you will receive for your claim.
 If your vehicle is not replaced after a total loss or theft claim, you will be paid the vehicle's replacement value.
 Replacement value is the amount of money your provider will pay you.